 This often involves a trip to the property (if one hasn’t been made) and doing as much research as possible in a very short period of time.

-All money and bids are due by 2 p.m.
+All money is due by 2 p.m.

-Again, if the home doesn’t receive any bids, the bank will receive title to the home.
+If the home doesn’t receive any bids, the bank will receive title to the home.

 You Bought a Home, Now What?

 If you are lucky enough to purchase a home, you can take possession right away assuming the home is vacant.